mi-lee/stat545-data-analysis-r/HW3/HW3.md

 Never again.

 ## Task 3: How is life expectancy changing over time on different continents?

-I used `dcast` to change the data from long to wide, to make it more readable.
+My original data frame was in long format, which is good for analyzing data but not so much for readability.
+I used `dcast` to change the data from long to wide.

 ```r
 life.time <- gtbl %>%